fabric8-analytics/fabric8-analytics-ingestion/README.md

 ./measure-maintainability-index.sh
 ```

 The first script measures cyclomatic complexity of all Python sources found in the repository.
-Please see [this table](https://radon.readthedocs.io/en/latest/commandline.html#the-cc-command) for further explanation how to comprehend the results.
+Please see [this table](https://radon.readthedocs.io/en/latest/commandline.html#the-cc-command) for further explanation on how to comprehend the results.

 The second script measures maintainability index of all Python sources found in the repository.
 Please see [the following link](https://radon.readthedocs.io/en/latest/commandline.html#the-mi-command) with explanation of this measurement.

+You can specify command line option `--fail-on-error` if you need to check and use the exit code in your workflow.
+In this case the script returns 0 when no failures has been found and non zero value instead.

 #### Dead code detection